thautwarm/MLStyle.jl/docs/syntax/adt.md

 end
 ```

-The above code makes a clear description about Arithmetic operations and provide a corresponding implementation.
+The above code makes a clear description about Arithmetic operations and provides a corresponding implementation.

 If you want to transpile above ADTs to some specific language, there is a clear step: